Does Potting Soil Go Bad?

 As potting soils decompose, bad things happen to your plants:

 • The potting soil compresses.
 It looks like the dirt is settling because there seems to be less of it, but the peat moss is breaking down.
 As it does, the peat and soil particles pack around the plant's roots and slowly starve them of oxygen.
-Roots gotta breathe.
+Roots have to breathe.
 A plant with an aerated root zone is a healthy plant.
 A plant with roots that can’t breathe is a dead plant.

 • The potting soil can’t drain as well.
 As those soil particles get smaller and pack tighter together, it’s harder for water to drain through the soil and out of the pot.
 That means the soil will hold water too long and drown your plant’s roots.
-See above about how roots gotta breathe.
+See above about how roots need to breathe.
 A plant with well-drained soil is a healthy plant.
 A plant with soil that’s soggy all the time is a dead plant.

 • Salts build up.
 Poor drainage lets salts from fertilizer accumulate in the soil.
 This stresses the plant and can burn the roots.